lookupdaily/algorithmic-complexity/README.md

 ## Useage

-This project consists of a timing framework to time custom algorithms I have explored to understand algorithmic complexity.
+This project consists of a timing framework to time custom algorithms I have written to understand algorithmic complexity.

 A timing framework runs a timer on an algorithm with the following options:
 - start/increment size: e.g. array size will start at 5000 and increase by 5000